-The Patient Experience Team records all complaints on the electronic system, Datix.
+The Patient Experience Team records all complaints electronically on the adverse event system.
 A log in the form of a spread sheet is also maintained to track all open complaints received by NHS Borders.
-This spread sheet is updated on a daily basis.
+This spread sheet is updated daily.
 Complaints that are partly or fully upheld are also recorded in the relevant services' improvement plan which are then monitored and updated by each service.

-Safety Measurement & Monitoring Weekly Dashboard
+Safety Measurement and Monitoring Weekly Dashboard

-The Clinical Governance & Quality Team complete and distribute the Safety Measurement & Monitoring Weekly Dashboard.
-This provides a range of information in the form of charts displaying data over time at site level and includes feedback and complaints, falls, adverse events, infection rates etc. The dashboards can be used to monitor performance and as a quality measure leading to identification of areas for improvement.
+The Clinical Governance and Quality Team complete and distribute the Safety Measurement and Monitoring Weekly Dashboard.
+This provides a range of information in the form of charts displaying data over time.
+The dashboards are used to monitor quality and performance and to identify areas for improvement.